Handling of Deviations SOP

 While carrying out day-to-day activities, there is a probability of unplanned deviations (unforeseen deviations) occurring.
 Such unexpected events may be related to any procedures, processes, systems, equipment, and utilities.
 These deviations may occur for many reasons, such as the following (not all-inclusive):

-An unplanned deviation report (UDR) shall be initiated as a part of the approved system for handling deviations, in order to provide a mechanism for ensuring the recording of the deviation and assess the impact on product quality.
+An unplanned deviation report (UDR) shall be initiated as a part of the approved system for handling deviations, to provide a mechanism for ensuring the recording of the deviation and assessing the impact on product quality.
 If required, corrective and preventive action shall be performed to ensure product quality.

-The user department shall make a request for the issuance of an unplanned deviation Format to the Quality Assurance department through an Issuance form.
+The user department shall request the issuance of an unplanned deviation Format to the Quality Assurance department through an Issuance form.

 Any individual on the job shall inform the concerned department supervisor regarding the occurrence of deviation and details of initial observations.

-The concerned department personnel shall fill in the details of the unplanned deviation along with cause and investigation details as per Annexure-II and forward the same to the department head for review, assessment, and comments.
+The concerned department personnel shall fill in the details of the unplanned deviation along with cause and investigation details and forward the same to the department head for review, assessment, and comments.

-Then ‘The unplanned Deviation Report’shall be submitted to the QA for review and approval.
+Then ‘The unplanned Deviation report will be submitted to the QA for review and approval.

 QA shall assign a unique number to each unplanned deviation report as follows;